HTTP-RPC/Sierra/README.md

 <img src="README/greeting.png" width="432px"/>

-The complete source code for this example can be found [here](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/test/GreetingTest.java).
+The complete source code for this example can be found [here](sierra-test/src/main/java/org/httprpc/sierra/test/GreetingTest.java).

+A [DTD](sierra.dtd) is provided to assist with editing.
+It is not used for validation and is not required.

 ## Elements
 XML elements represent component instances.
 Most Swing and all Sierra components are supported by default.
 Support for additional elements can be added via the `bind()` method of the `UILoader` class.